kijiproject/kiji/kijiproject.github.com/_posts/tutorial/2012-01-01-phonebook-create.md

 We need to create a table to store your bajillion phonebook contacts.
 Creating a table in Kiji amounts to specifying a layout and registering that layout with Kiji.
 Layouts can be specified using the Kiji Data Definition Language, *DDL*, or in a JSON form.
+In this section, we will cover using the DDL. <!-- TODO(DOCS-21): Re-enable JSON section. after fixes. -->

 ### Using the DDL